 Maybe there’ll be another official MP some day, or maybe another third party company will bring us a toy that knocks MP-28 off his perch, but for now he’s taken his rightful place on our roster.
 That’s two characters done!

-So there you go, that’s our first Masterpiece Masterclass!
+So there you go, that’s our second Masterpiece Masterclass!
 Which character should we cover next time?